Ajax23/PoreMS/docsrc/workflow.rst

 .. note::

-  Topologies provided are from the General AMBER ForceField (GAFF).
+  Topologies provided are from the General AMBER Force Field (GAFF).

-  Furthermore the excess charge which might arise from surface molecule parametrization can be distributed among the grid molecules.
+  Furthermore, the excess charge which might arise from surface molecule parametrization can be distributed among the grid molecules.

-Fixiating surface molecules and grid
+Fixating surface molecules and grid
 ------------------------------------

-The grid is fixiated by removing specified atoms from the energy calculation of GROMACS.
+The grid is fixated by removing specified atoms from the energy calculation of GROMACS.
 This can be done by first defining an index group

 .. code-block:: bash